top of page

 September

-In a short 130 days we were back in California via a flight from El Paso, Texas.
-We went on an 11-day trip through western Texas and New Mexico and then flew on the 17th directly to Palm Springs.
+In just 130 days, we returned to California by flying from El Paso, Texas.
+We embarked on an 11-day journey through western Texas and New Mexico, and on the 17th, we flew directly to Palm Springs.

 Palm Springs airport welcome sign